Pianists know the note names of their keys — so why don't we know the note names of our frets?

 OTHER SHARPS & FLATS

-So, that's all of it — the guitar fretboard!
+So, that's all of it — the guitar fretboard in a nutshell!